semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 * Finetune the main models
     * ``run_quickstart_temporal_finetuning_uie_base.bash``
     * ``run_quickstart_temporal_finetuning_uie_large.bash``
-* Crossvalidation
+* Cross-validation
     * ``run_temporal_finetuning_uie_base_full_multi.bash``
     * ``run_temporal_finetuning_uie_base_full_single.bash``
     * ``run_temporal_finetuning_uie_large_full_multi.bash``
     * ``run_temporal_finetuning_uie_large_full_single.bash``

-The crossvalidation finetunes the 10 folds seperately, while the quickstart scripts only finetune one fold per model.
+The cross-validation finetunes the 10 folds separately, while the quickstart scripts only finetune one fold per model.
 To change the finetuning dataset target, change the ``dataset_names`` array inside the bash script.
-Although this is only necessary if special constelations of dataset-finetuning is to be tested.
+However, this is only necessary if special constellations of dataset finetuning are to be tested.
-The six above mentioned scripts were chosen to be sufficient to reproduce the steps of the thesis.
+The six scripts mentioned above were chosen to be sufficient to reproduce the steps of the thesis.

 It is recommended to run scripts with ``nohup`` and to create output logs.
 For example: